feltcute/ModdingDocsMGD/Doc/Manual/Locations/Additions.rst

     }
   ],

-Using these keys in an addition adds to the existing arrays, so the strings provided in the original keys will still be present, and will not be overridden.
+Using these :term:`keys` in an addition adds to the existing arrays, so the :term:`strings` provided in the original :term:`keys` will still be present, and will not be overridden.
 As such, you are only increasing the selection of monster and monster groups, not replacing.

-These keys are required, but the arrays can be left empty if you do not wish to use it. ``"MonsterGroups":`` does not require an object.
+These :term:`keys` are required, but the :term:`arrays` can be left empty if you do not wish to use it. ``"MonsterGroups":`` does not require an object.

 **Events**
 -----------